 How Stripe helps organizations achieve and maintain PCI compliance

-Stripe significantly simplifies the PCI burden for companies that integrate with Checkout, Elements and mobile SDKs.
+Stripe significantly simplifies the PCI burden for companies that integrate with Checkout, Elements, mobile SDKs and Terminal SDKs.
 Stripe Checkout and Stripe Elements use a hosted payment field for handling all payment card data, so the cardholder enters all sensitive payment information in a payment field that originates directly from our PCI DSS validated servers.
-Stripe mobile SDKs also enable the cardholder to send sensitive payment information directly to our PCI DSS validated servers.
+Stripe mobile and Terminal SDKs also enable the cardholder to send sensitive payment information directly to our PCI DSS validated servers.

 With safer card acceptance methods like these, we’ll populate the PCI form (SAQ) in the Stripe Dashboard, making PCI validation as easy as clicking a button.
 For smaller organizations this can save hundreds of hours of work, for larger ones this can save thousands.

 For all our users, regardless of integration type, Stripe acts as a PCI advocate and can help in a few different ways.

 - We’ll analyze your integration method and advise you on which PCI form to use and how to reduce your compliance burden.

 - We’ll notify you ahead of time if a growing transaction volume will require a change in how you validate compliance.

 - For large merchants (Level 1), we provide a PCI-packet that can reduce PCI validation time from months to days.
 If you need to work with a PCI QSA (because you store credit card data or have a more complex payment flow), there are over 350 such QSA companies around the world, and we can connect you with several auditors that deeply understand the different Stripe integration methods.

 |Visa’s Merchant Level||Average audit time (annual estimates)||Average audit time with Stripe Elements, Checkout or Mobile SDK (annual estimates)|

 |Level 2||1-3 months||0 days|